 Computational time We compare the computational time of the IPDL and the RCL models, measured as the execution time from the computation of the instruments to the estimation of the model.
 We find that the IPDL model is much faster to estimate than the RCL model.
-The IPDL model takes 5 seconds to estimate the large T specification and 2 minutes to estimate the large J specification, against

-1h50 and 2h30, respectively, for the RCL model.
+The IPDL model takes 8 seconds for the large T specification and 2.5 minutes for the large J specification, against 1h50 and 2h20, respectively, for the RCL model.

 Goodness-of-fit We compare the goodness-of-fit of the IPDL and the RCL models.
-Like Compiani (2022), we measure goodness-of-fit based on the cross-validated mean squared error (MSE) to evaluate how models perform out-of-sample.
-In both specifications, we find a lower cross-validated MSE for the IPDL model than for the RCL model, meaning that the IPDL model fits the data better than the RCL model.
+Like Compiani (2022), we measure goodness-of-fit based on the cross-validated MSE to evaluate how models perform out-of-sample.
+Building on insights from Rivers and Vuong (2002) and following Komiyama and Shimao (2018)'s procedure, we also measure goodness-of-fit based on the cross-validated GMM J-statistic.
+In both specifications, we find a lower MSE for the IPDL model than for the RCL model, meaning that the IPDL model fits the data better than the RCL model according to this measure of fit.
+We similarly find a lower GMM J-statistic for the IPDL model than for the RCL model for the large T specification, while the GMM J-statistics are about the same for the large T specification.